Brad Davis (actor): Midnight Express and stardom

+Supporting roles and television films

+Davis played the lead role of Ned Weeks in The Normal Heart (1985), Larry Kramer's play about AIDS.

+While continuing to play supporting roles in theatrical films, Davis appeared regularly in made-for-television films, including Chiefs, Robert Kennedy & His Times, The Rainbow Warrior Conspiracy, and The Plot to Kill Hitler.
+He played Queeg in a 1988 television adaptation of The Caine Mutiny Court-Martial, directed by Robert Altman, opposite Eric Bogosian and Jeff Daniels.

+Illness and death

 Diagnosed with HIV in 1985, Davis kept his condition private until shortly before his death at age 41 on September 8, 1991, in Los Angeles.
+In 1997, his wife Susan claimed that he probably contracted HIV through intravenous drug use, and that he committed assisted suicide by a drug overdose.
 It was revealed in a book proposal that Davis had written before his death that he had to keep his HIV-positive status a secret to be able to continue to work and support his family.

 He is interred at Forest Lawn Memorial Park in the Hollywood Hills.
-In 1997 his wife Susan revealed that he committed assisted suicide by a drug overdose.